henribxn/udacityprojects_term2/SentimentAnalysisFinance/README.md

 The goal was therefore to acquire hands-on experience in implementing an NLP classification task on financial news headlines using sklearn, Keras and Tensorflow-Hub

+## Project description
+The goal of the project is to classify financial news headlines according to three sentiment levels: negative, neutral, positive.
+Such a classifier could be very helpful if you want to build a sentiment index based on news for a given sector for example.
+I focused my work on trying to answer the following questions:
+- What are the financial headlines I should pay attention to in terms of their very positive or negative tone?
+- To what extent can I trust such a classifier?

 ## Repo structure
 - **Text_classification.ipynb** : jupyter notebook with all the differents steps of the project with the following table of contents:
   - `I. Data Exploration of the financial news headlines, and first feature engineering`
   - `II.
 Machine learning standard approach for sentiment classification`
   - `III.
 More advanced approach leveraging on Deep Learning, Embeddings and RNN`

 ## Package Used
 This project requires Python 3.x and the following Python libraries installed: